The CDC recommends masks. In some cities and counties, they’ll be mandatory.

-Los Angeles Mayor Eric Garcetti on Tuesday ordered all residents to wear face coverings when visiting grocery stories, pharmacies and other essential businesses, as well as when entering ride-share vehicles.
+Los Angeles Mayor Eric Garcetti on Tuesday ordered all residents to wear face coverings when visiting grocery stories, pharmacies and other essential businesses, as well as when entering ride-booking vehicles.
 This law is enforceable with a fine, imprisonment or both.
 The city of Miami has issued a similar order.

-And closer to the nation’s capital, Montgomery County, Md., a suburb of 1 million, is poised to introduce a regulation next week that would require facial coverings for all essential employees by April 16 and all patrons of essential businesses by April 23.
+And closer to the nation’s capital, Montgomery County, a suburb of 1 million, announced Thursday that all shoppers must wear face coverings in grocery stores, pharmacies and other retail establishments starting Monday.

-Under the proposed regulation, anyone who enters an essential business in the county — such as a supermarket, bank or liquor store — without a facial covering could risk being turned away or found guilty of a civil violation and penalized with a fine.

-Some lawmakers say such a mandate is necessary in Montgomery, which has been designated a hot spot for the virus with more than 1,000 known infections and 26 deaths as of Wednesday night.
-Others warn that it may be difficult for businesses and residents to comply within the short time frame given that masks — even cloth ones — are in short supply.
+Under the order from county health officer Travis Gayles, businesses must also limit the number of customers in the store and enforce social distancing among patrons while they wait.
+Those who fail to do so could face a $500 fine, the county said in a statement.

+The new requirements in Montgomery come just one day after D.C.
+Mayor Muriel E. Bowser (D) issued a similar order on social distancing and masks for patrons shopping for food.

 Sign up for our Coronavirus Updates newsletter to track the outbreak.
 All stories linked in the newsletter are free to access.

-“The [CDC] suggestion is inadequate,” said County Council member Hans Riemer (D-At Large), one of the lead sponsors for the regulation.
-“Just suggesting that people use this option is not protecting the workers.”
+Officials say a mask mandate is necessary in Montgomery, which has been designated a hot spot for the virus with more than 1,200 known infections and 29 deaths as of Thursday morning.
+Others warn that it may be difficult for businesses and residents to comply within the short time frame given that masks — even cloth ones — are in short supply.

 This week, major supermarket chains began to report their first coronavirus-related deaths.
-In Prince George’s County, a 27-year-old employee at the Giant supermarket in Largo last week became the region’s youngest covid-19 fatality.
+In Prince George’s County, a 27-year-old employee at the Giant supermarket in Largo last week became the region’s youngest coronavirus fatality.

-‘Butterfly’ and ‘woman warrior’: Mother mourns Leilani Jordan, a Giant worker who died of coronavirus at 27

 Jupiter Pastor, a manager at local grocery store Grosvenor Market, said about five of his employees have stopped coming in for shifts, fearful of contracting the virus.